Heidi R. Pauwels

 Introduction to the academic study of Hinduism for graduate students.
 Examines major problems currently addressed in the academic study of Hinduism and the methods used.
 Provides a historical perspective on past scholarship.
 Offered: jointly with JSIS C 580.

 This seminar provides an introduction to the academic study of Hinduism for graduate students with special focus on Hinduism.
 The goal is to familiarize students with the major problems addressed in the field now, and the methods used, taking care to provide a historical perspective on past scholarship.
 We start out getting oriented about issues of definition and the insider-outsider debate, explicitly addressing the issue of political implications of scholarship, so as to sensitize students to the possible impact of their research.
-We discuss methodologically issues of orientalism and post-colonial studies, the problems with structuralist and psycho-analytical interpretations, alternative approaches from subaltern and gender studies, popular culture, sociology and anthropology.
-Thematically we study recent scholarship on Hindu philosophy, sacred texts, ritual, social structure, popular culture and arts.
+We discuss methodologically issues according to student interest, ranging from orientalism and post-colonial studies, the problems with structuralist and psycho-analytical interpretations, alternative approaches from subaltern and gender studies, popular culture, sociology and anthropology.
+Thematically, again depending on student interest, we study recent scholarship on Hindu philosophy, meditation, sacred texts, ritual, social structure, popular culture and arts.

 Student learning goals